Top 10 Project Management Terms (and What They Mean)

 2. Project plan

 A project plan is a document that defines a project’s processes, tasks, milestones, and assignments while taking scope and deadlines into account.
-Learn how to build a project plan that will help your team finish projects on time and under budget.
+Learn how to build a project plan that helps your team deliver projects on time.

 A milestone is an action or event that marks a significant event or change on a project.
 Milestones help you monitor important deadlines, dates, and deliverables so you can ensure your project stays on track.